pitr/aoc/2024/README.md

 ## Day 21

 Use a single map with both pads, since buttons are unique (except `A` which becomes `a` in the directional pad). `step` returns best path from `⍺` to `⍵` using directional pad buttons. `run` will take a pattern and create instructions for the previous robot by prepending `a` or `A` to it since all robots start there, and 2-wise reduce that just calls `step`.
 Further, `run` will use lanternfish trick to keep a single copy and a count for repeating sequences.

+## Day 22

+For performance reason due to absence of native bitwise XOR in APL, next secret (`next`) operates on 24-bit binary representation of all numbers (`N`) at the same time.
+Last digits of buyers at every iteration are accumulated in `P`.
+Part 1 is the sum of the result of `next⍣2000`.
+For part 2, sequences of 4-wise reduction of differences is stored in `S`.
+Mask of first instance of each sequence per buyer is stored in `M`.
+Next price after each sequence per buyer is in `N`.
+The final calculation is the maximum of sums of `N` grouped by sequence.